Kernix13/markdown-cheatsheet/README.md

 </div>

 > _**BAD NEWS**: You can not use a `<style>` tag on GitHub, however the above works in VS Code which means it should work in other scenarios or platforms._

+I could try and add the CSS as inline CSS for the div and paragraph tags, but I'm not that interested in spending time on that.
+I want my markdown files to look good and to have visual separation but I'd rather spend my time writing actual CSS for my projects.
+However, if you have a client that wants more CSS then you can experiment with inline CSS.

 ## Resources